Poll: Should RTÉ presenter pay be capped in line with civil service salaries?

 For the price of one cup of coffee each week you can help keep paywalls away.

-LAST WEEK’S REVELATIONS that Ryan Tubridy’s earnings had been underreported to the tune of €345,000 over six years sent reverberations through Ireland.
+LAST WEEK’S REVELATION that Ryan Tubridy’s earnings had been underreported to the tune of €345,000 over six years sent shockwaves across Ireland.

-The news was a shock, but the idea of RTÉ presenters earning large salaries is nothing new.
-In 2022, the second highest earner at the station was Joe Duffy, whose salary was reported as €360,650.
-Ray D’arcy earned €305,000, while Claire Byrne earned €350,000 in 2021.
+Massive salaries at RTÉ are nothing new, however, with the likes of Joe Duffy, Ray D’Arcy and Claire Byrne all earning hundreds of thousands, as confirmed by the annual RTÉ top earners list.

-In 2019, RTÉ journalists voted in favour of a motion said that no one in the organisation should be earning more than the salary of senior secretaries general in the civil service – which at the time was €208,000.
+In 2019, RTÉ journalists passed a motion calling for no one in the organisation to earn more than the top amount earned by secretaries general in the civil service, which at the time was €208,000.

-The current top salary for a civil servant (that is, the Secretary General of a government department) is €250,000.
+Currently, the highest bracket of pay in the civil service can see a secretary general earn €250,000.

-Today we want to know, do you think RTÉ presenter pay should be capped in line with civil servant salaries?
+Today we want to know… Do you think RTÉ presenter pay should be capped in line with civil service salaries?

 To embed this post, copy the code below on your site